cudail/sonic-robo-chat-2-client/README.md

 * `client_id`: A Twitch application client ID.
 * `bot_nick`: The name of the account of your bot (all lowercase).
 * `command_prefix`: The prefix for messages that indicates a command.
 E.g. if set to "#" the command to change character will be "#char".
-If it's "!" it will be "!char".
+Defaults to "!".
 * `channel`: The name of the channel you will be streaming from.
 * `srb2_dir`: The directory Sonic Robo Blast 2 is installed in.
 * `join_message`: A message to display in chat when the bot starts.